OfficeDev/VBA-content/Access-VBA/articles/c14c669a-9aff-6fc1-9bcc-b7bf011abed1.md

 # Section.NewRowOrCol Property (Access)

+ **Last modified:** July 28, 2015

 You can use the  **NewRowOrCol** property to specify whether a section and its associated data is printed in a new row or column within a multiple-column report or multiple-column form.
 Read/write **Byte**.

 ## Syntax